 Australian Government Bureau of Meteorology

 Sunny.
-Winds southeasterly 25 to 35 km/h decreasing to 15 to 25 km/h during the day then turning southerly during the afternoon.
-Overnight temperatures falling to between 16 and 22 with daytime temperatures reaching the low to mid 30s.
+Winds east to southeasterly 15 to 20 km/h tending east to northeasterly 15 to 25 km/h during the morning then becoming light during the afternoon.
+Overnight temperatures falling to between 14 and 18 with daytime temperatures reaching the low 30s.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.